lautanal/CyberSecurityBase_Project_1/README.md

 # Cyber Security Base 2022, Project 1

 The project is based on a message board web application.
-The application can store public messages that can be written and shared by everybody and also private notes, which are not public.
-The board shows the titles of the ten most recent public messages, which can be viewed  A user can search for text in public messages and a user can delete his or her private notes.
+The application stores public messages that can be written and are shared by everybody.
+The board shows the titles of the ten most recent messages, which can be viewed by clicking the link.
+Besides that the application can store private notes, which are not public.
+A user can search for text in the public messages and can delete his or her private notes.

 ## Install instructions
 - Clone the directory